tams-cso/tams-club-cal/README.md

 Find out how to contribute [here](CONTRIBUTING.md)!
 You can look through the issues, comment on the ones you like, and make a pull request to resolve them :grinning: We also welcome any bug reports or feature requests ➔ create a new issue [here](https://github.com/MichaelZhao21/tams-club-cal/issues/new)!

+## Documentation

+More information and general documentation can be found on our [documentation site](https://docs.tams.club).
+This project is still being actively developed, so expect a lot of missing and/or incorrect information.

+For now, here are the links to the [planning Google Doc](https://docs.google.com/document/d/1U_zqoEiplk0ODeGdMTzK1aLhz9OYFQV0FlhSI52VSBo/edit?usp=sharing) and the [Figma prototype](https://www.figma.com/file/yp3mDSciGjMZBZknjbog49/TAMS-Club-Calendar?node-id=0%3A1)

 ## Setup

 ```bash